thisispratt/hacktoberfest_2021/README.md

       63. Program to Calculate Difference Between Two Time Periods
       64. Program to Store Information of Students Using Structure
       65. Program to Store Information Using Structures with Dynamically Memory Allocation
+      66. Program to randomize the order of items in an array